1. Istria, Croatia

 4. Sequoia, California

 Sequoia National Park is California’s best-kept secret.
 Yosemite is one of the most popular state parks in the United States, but Sequoia offers the same amount of activities like hiking, rock climbing, and camping.
 It also boasts some of the best rafting in the West.
+You can learn more about some of the fantastic american river rafting opportunities by heading to americanwhitewater.com.
+River rafting is a great way to enhance your appreciation of nature while improving your physical fitness.
 This is all without the insane amount of traffic like that found at Yosemite.
 Other attractions close by include Rainbow Falls and Devil’s Postpile National Monument.
+How good would it be to live in California on a permanent basis and to have access to all of these hidden hot spots?
+The Palos Verdes Estates real estate market may even tempt you even further with some of the properties that they have on offer in the California area.
+This way you will be able to enjoy places like the Sequoia National Park as often as you’d like to.
 You do have to be the outdoorsy type to appreciate this hot spot, but it’s truly a great place to take in some fresh air and maybe take the family dog…just watch out for coyotes.

 5. Grindavík, Iceland